What can we help you find?

 We’re working towards a New York where everyone has greater access to fresh, nutritious fruits and vegetables.

 Double Up Food Bucks NY is a program of Field & Fork Network.
-It matches EBT or food stamp dollars spent on fruits and vegetables, up to $20 per day.
+It matches SNAP benefits (formerly food stamps) dollar for dollar, up to $20 per day, on fresh fruits and vegetable purchases.

 This means more healthy food for families, more business for local farmers, and a boost for local economies.
 Everyone wins.